Soyn/Soyn.github.io/content/__about/resume-en.md

 ---
 title: 'about'
-date: 2019-1-27 16:21:13
+date: 2019-7-28 16:21:13
 lang: 'en'
 ---

-# Your name
+# Wang Yao

+  Software enginner in Xi'an.
+Now focus on frontend with React.
 <div align="center">

-_Thank you for reading my resume.
-If you want to contact me, Please send me an email._
+_If you want to contact me, Please send me an email: w604408482@gmail.com._

 </div>